dleclercpro/BerlinLEAPerformanceMonitor/README.md

 - ``ServiceUnavailableError`` The LEA servers are responding with the standard HTTP status code 503, which "indicates that the server is not ready to handle the request."
 [2]
 - ``UndisclosedError`` A generic error page is displayed to the user, with no information whatsoever about what the problem is.
 - ``MissingElementError`` An interactive web element (e.g. button, checkbox) was expected on the bot's path, but wasn't detected (i.e. either a UI bug, or it never loaded).
-- ``UIError`` The expected page structure was broken (e.g. hundreds, if not thousands, of duplicated buttons).
+- ``DefectiveUIError`` The expected page structure was broken (e.g. hundreds, if not thousands, of duplicated buttons).

 <p align="center" width="100%">
   <img alt="Prevalence of Events On Workdays on LEA's Portal" src="./data/production/img/EventPrevalenceOnWorkdaysGraph.png" width="100%" />